RENCI-NRIG/nodeagent2/README.md

     name: value
 ```

  * LOG4J configuration file (it is pointed to from the Spring configuration file using property logging.config).
-This is a properties file, something like [source:orca-external/node-agent2/trunk/agent/server/log4j-na2.properties this example].
+This is a properties file, something like [this example](agent/server/log4j-na2.properties).
  * NA2 configuration file - this is an XML file that describes the plugins that NA2 is aware of and their individual properties.
 Like [source:orca-external/node-agent2/trunk/agent/server/na-test-config.xml this example].
   * The '''name''' of the plugin in the configuration also corresponds to the REST endpoint used for this substrate instance.
 Notice it is legal to configure the same jar for multiple endpoints.
 The name must conform to this simple pattern "[a-zA-Z0-9-]+" and be at least 5 characters long.
   * You can look at the full [source:orca-external/node-agent2/trunk/agent/config/src/main/resources/orca/nodeagent2/agent/config/xsd/AgentConfig.xsd XSD schema] of the configuration file.
 Any changes to the schema are automatically turned into beans by the build process using JAXB.